Updated November 2019.

 Foodie Pro is sleek with a minimal design that packs a punch with its features.
 It’s the most flexible Genesis theme, which makes it a popular choice with top bloggers.

-I currently use the Pretty Chic Theme by Pretty Darn Cute Design.
+I used to use the Pretty Chic Theme by Pretty Darn Cute Design.
 I absolutely love the Pretty Chic Theme.
 It’s also mobile responsive and eCommerce ready, which is a great tool I want to set up on Mint Notion someday.

 Simply Pro is a modern theme that follows the trends of top bloggers.
 It has a simple, minimal design that will make your content look amazing.